 Entertain your guests (and yourself when you're working?)

-Guests often like to relax watching TV, so install a flat screen set.
+Guests often like to relax watching TV, so install one in the room.
 If you are the sort of person who works best with music playing in the background then install an audio system.
-There are many choices on the market, from inexpensive single multi-function units to high end quality ones which integrate with mp3 players.
+There are many choices on the market, from inexpensive single multi-function units to high end quality ones which integrate with mp3 players and/or the TV.

 Don't forget books for your guests.
 When people are away from home they're often in a relaxed mood.
 If you have a small but diverse collection of book in the room - local history, local places of interest, your own interests - they'll often read one out of curiosity.